 Activity (40 mins)

 Reducing Paper This activity can be done online.
-Rather than coloring in the squares, students can type an "X" into each square that would be colored black.
+Rather than coloring in the squares, students can type "B" for every black square and "W" for every white square in the row.

 Group: Put students into pairs.

-Distribute one copy of Keeping Data Secret - Activity Guide to each student.
+Distribute one copy of the activity guide to each student.

 Encoding and Decoding

 Here's the same system that we saw before, but with more emojis.
 With your partner, decode the binary string and decide what you think the message means.